oconnor663/jacko.io/posts/async_two.md

 ```

 [`Vec::retain_mut`] does all the heavy lifting here.
 It takes a closure
-argument, calls that closure on each element of the `Vec`, and deletes the
+argument, calls that closure on each element, and removes the elements that
-elements that returned `false`.[^algorithm] That means we drop each child
+returned `false`.[^algorithm] That means we drop each child future the first
-future the first time it returns `Ready`, following the rule that we're not
+time it returns `Ready`, following the rule that we're not supposed to `poll`
-supposed to `poll` again after that.
+again after that.

 [`Vec::retain_mut`]: https://doc.rust-lang.org/std/vec/struct.Vec.html#method.retain_mut